Balmedie

-Balmedie (Baile Mheadhain) is a large village in Aberdeenshire in Scotland.
-It lies north of the city of Aberdeen, in the civil parish of Belhelvie.
-The long and wide beach is bordered by an extensive dune system that stretches 14 mi from Aberdeen to just north of the Ythan Estuary at Newburgh.
-The dynamic dunes have marram grass as the principal vegetation.
-They support a large array of wildlife.
-Two watercourses make their way to the sea within the area creating ribbons of wetland vegetation along their course.
-The village is near the Sands of Forvie Site of Special Scientific Interest, the fifth largest sand dune system in Britain; this is an integral part of the Ythan Estuary, which separates the sands from Balmedie Beach.
+Balmedie (Baile Mheadhain) is a large village in Aberdeenshire, Scotland.
+It lies north of the city of Aberdeen, in the civil parish of Belhelvie, and is adjacent to a long, wide sandy beach backed by an extensive dune system.

+Balmedie lies immediately south of the Sands of Forvie Site of Special Scientific Interest, which forms part of the wider Ythan Estuary coastal system.
+The dune landscape, dominated by marram grass, is one of the largest in Britain and supports a variety of coastal habitats and wildlife.

 Balmedie village

 The village's facilities include a primary school, a small library and a sports centre.
 Shops include a small supermarket, a pharmacy, a fish and chip shop, Chinese takeaway and a convenience store/post office.
 Other services include a car mechanic, and the White Horse Inn (a hotel, bar and restaurant).
 In 2007, Barratt Developments established its Barratt Homes North Scotland headquarters in Balmedie.
 Stagecoach East Scotland provides 'Bluebird' bus services linking the area with Aberdeen, Ellon, Fraserburgh and Peterhead.

 There are four small play parks in Balmedie; there are also two full-sized football pitches where amateur side Trophies International play their home matches.
-Footballers Cammy Smith and Scott Wright were both raised in the village.
+Footballers Cammy Smith and Scott Wright were both raised in Balmedie, where they were neighbours and attended the local primary school before progressing through Aberdeen’s youth system.